ELI-Data-Mining-Group/PELIC-dataset/README.md

   - to present a straightforward and replicable way of accessing and processing the corpus data necessary to answer genuine research questions, using tools from the [Pitt ELI Toolkit (pelitk)](https://github.com/ELI-Data-Mining-Group/pelitk)
   - to demonstrate how to build a concordance list and dataframe using the PELIC data

+NOTE: If you wish to install all Python dependencies at once required for the Jupyter notebooks in this section, you may do so using the following command line: `pip install -r requirements.txt`

 <br>